-An internal project database will be managed and maintained by NJ TRANSIT for the duration of the proposed Project.
-The database will:
+An internal project database is being managed and maintained by NJ TRANSIT for the duration of the proposed Project.
+Updates to the database are ongoing on an as-needed basis.
+The database:

-- Include information on all project stakeholders (elected officials, community groups, local businesses, public agencies, affiliated team members, project committee members, and other interested parties); - Be used to document correspondence and feedback received through the NEPA process; - Be updated and reviewed after every meeting to ensure accuracy; and - Provide issue-tracking.
+- Includes information on all project stakeholders (elected officials, community groups, local businesses, public agencies, affiliated team members, project committee members, and other interested parties); - Is used to document correspondence and feedback received through the NEPA process; - Is updated and reviewed after every meeting to ensure accuracy; and - Provides issue-tracking.